 Pain can affect your quality of life, your mood, your ability to function and move, your appetite, and your sleep.
 And if you’re in pain, anxious, depressed, and sleep-deprived, it’s likely that these side effects are affecting the people that are helping to care for you.
 So it’s important that pain be treated.
 Don’t believe the common assumption that because cancer is a serious disease, some level of pain is to be expected and accepted.

-Palliative care, a team-based approach in which a group of professionals – including doctors, nurses, social workers, psychiatrists, dieticians, and chaplains – focus on relieving the pain, anxiety, and stress that cancer can cause, can help control pain and improve quality of life in many situations.
+Palliative care, a team-based approach in which a group of professionals – including doctors, nurses, social workers, psychiatrists, dietitians, and chaplains – focus on relieving the pain, anxiety, and stress that cancer can cause, can help control pain and improve quality of life in many situations.

 Two studies have found that starting palliative care earlier rather than later in people with advanced-stage cancer offered benefits to both patients and their caregivers.